 Calculate the magnetic moment using Equation 1.

-Compare the magnetic moment obtained with that predicted for n unpaired electrons from Equation 3.
+Compare the magnetic moment obtained with that predicted for n-unpaired electrons from Equation 3.
 The magnetic susceptibility will be slightly greater than the anticipated spin-only value given in the table but should be less than that which corresponds to n+1 unpaired electrons.

 Give the number of unpaired electrons for the paramagnetic species.